thenuwij/agropest-12-yolov8/README.md

   the available hardware, which made any meaningful sweep impractical.
 - **Cross-model comparability.** The four models were trained by different team members on different hardware, so training-time comparisons are indicative rather than controlled.
-The accuracy comparison is sound — all models were evaluated on the same held-out test split.
+The accuracy comparison is sound, since all models were evaluated on the same held-out test split.
 - **Classical baselines were RAM-bound.** Full-dataset SVM training exceeded Colab's memory computing the kernel matrix, so the classical pipeline ran on a